DIY Laundry Chute UK: How To Build And Install A Laundry Chute (With Video)

 Choose A Location For Your Home Laundry Chute Without Obstructions

-One of the most important things to consider when building a laundry shoot or chute is the location.
+One of the most important things to consider when preparing to install a laundry shoot or chute is the location.
 You'll want to choose an area with no obstructions, such as windows or doors.
 This will ensure that your laundry chute is safe and easy to use.
 You will also need to check there are no floor joists or pipes etc under the floorboards where the chute will pass through.

 Ideally, you will want the chute to end near the washing machine.
 If it can't go directly down you can offset with 15° 30° or 45° elbows.